brunonicko/basicco/README.rst

 Utilities
 ---------
-Apart from the features integrated into the base classes, `basicco` provides a variety of general utilities.
+Apart from the features integrated into the base classes, `basicco` provides many general utility modules.
-Those can be imported from the sub-modules described below.

 abstract_class
 ^^^^^^^^^^^^^^